 A comparison of the big four banks’ highest-rate savings accounts shows ANZ indeed comes out on top after these rate cuts:

-*Data accurate as at 15 November 2019.
+*Data accurate as at 7 February 2020.
 Rates based on a savings balance of $10,000.
 Introductory bonus interest rates not included.
 Sorted by total interest rate, then by provider name (A-Z).
+Refer to providers' websites for bonus rate conditions.

 This month ANZ has also slashed interest rates on various Advance Notice term deposits by as much as 60 basis points, with one product – an 11-month Advance Notice deposit – getting an 80 basis point increase.